CSC207-UofT/plannr/phase2/design_document.md

 Please see the linked for the updated [CRC Cards](https://docs.google.com/document/d/1wAnKPMUv0o_FJ9qT4U98Bf2eMEP8u2Y1_nC9lcLH76U/edit).

 ## SOLID Principles
-**NOTE:** Some of this is implemented or some is to be implemented by Wednesday's submission.

 ### SRP: Single Responsibility Principle
 * <u>Comply:</u>
     * In order to comply with the single responsibility principle, we made sure that each class was responsible for one thing.
     * Looking at the use cases, we have the `EventManager`, `UserManager`, and `ExpenseManager` which are each only responsible for their respective entity. `EventManager` is only responsible for maintaining anything `Event` related, `UserManager` is only responsible for maintaining anything `User` related, and `ExpenseManager` is only responsible for maintaining anything Expense related.
-This avoids
     * Similarly, for the gateways, we split the gateways for the three entities so that `EventGateway` is only responsible for saving and reading Events from the database, `ExpenseGateway` is responsible for saving and reading `Expenses` from the database and `UserGateway` is responsible for saving and reading Users from the